 What makes this book exceptional is not the Marx-bashing, as interesting as it may be, but the 74-page essay by Murray Rothbard titled “Karl Marx: Communist as Religious Eschatologist.”
-Murray Rothbard reveals that he is not just your typical dishwater-dull economist, but a first-rate historian.
+Murray Rothbard reveals that he was not just your typical dishwater-dull economist, but a first-rate historian.
 His thesis is that communism is an atheized version of religious eschatology and that its doctrine of alienation is “an atheistic version of religion's metaphysical grievance at the entire created universe.”

 To make this case, Rothbard discusses reabsorption theology, which was a splinter doctrine in 13th to 17th century Christianity that believed that the end point of history would be reunion with God.

 The shenanigans of these religious fanatics, such as the Calabrian abbot Joachim of Fiore, the Free Spirit cultists, and the Taborites, who eliminated first private property, then eliminated their enemies, and finally worked up to eliminating many of their followers, demonstrate how the impulse to eradicate sin could lead to eradicating the sinner.
 The 15th century Adamites, who emulated Adam by going around naked, believed, as did the radical Taborites, that it was their sacred mission to exterminate the unbelievers.
 They all created tiny totalitarian enclaves reminiscent of the Jim Jones movement of the 1970s.